PeterEmad146/Introduction-to-Embedded-Systems-Software-and-Development-Environments/Module 1/README.md

 - Memory holds data that we operate on as well as the program that we're executing.
 This data is stored in a combination of flash and Random Access Memory (RAM).

+- RAM is volatile (not permanent) as when power is turned off, RAM loses all its data, while Flash can keep its data intact with not power at all.

 - A clock system provides synchornization across all these components.

 - Peripherals that may be included: